blakekl/rpie-preservatives/README.md

 y/e/d> y
 ```

 **Important**: when setting up rclone, be sure to name the remote `retropie-backup`.
-I also reccommend using the `drive.file` permission so that rclone doesn't have access to all your cloud files, but this is up to you.
+I also reccommend using the `drive.file` permission so that rclone doesn't have access to all your remote files, but this is up to you.

 ### Install rpie-preservatives

-- Download the `rpie-preservatives-onend.sh` and `rpie-preservatives-onstart.sh` files and place them in `/opt/retropie/configs/all/`.
+- Download the `rpie-preservatives-onend.sh` and `rpie-preservatives-onstart.sh` files from [releases](https://github.com/blakekl/rpie-preservatives/releases) and place them in `/opt/retropie/configs/all/`.
 - Be sure they are executable by running `chmod +x /opt/retropie/configs/all/rpie-preservatives*`.
+- execute the following in a terminal to create your first backup of your saved games `/opt/retropie/configs/all/rpie-preservatives-onend.sh`
+  - <span style="color: red">DO NOT SKIP THIS STEP.</span> If you do, you may lose all your saved games.
-- run this in a terminal `echo "source /opt/retropie/configs/all/rpie-preservatives-onstart.sh" >> /opt/retropie/configs/all/runcommand-onstart.sh && echo "source /opt/retropie/configs/all/rpie-preservatives-onend.sh" >> /opt/retropie/configs/all/runcommand-onend.sh`
+- Finally, setup rpie-preservatives to run with runcommand by typing this in a terminal `echo "source /opt/retropie/configs/all/rpie-preservatives-onstart.sh" >> /opt/retropie/configs/all/runcommand-onstart.sh && echo "source /opt/retropie/configs/all/rpie-preservatives-onend.sh" >> /opt/retropie/configs/all/runcommand-onend.sh`
-- Launch any emulator and exit to create your first backup file.
-You can find the files from your drive root in a folder called `retropie-backup`

-From now on, these files will be updated any time you close a game and have made changes to your save files (Some systems skip the difference check and will upload every time).
+From now on, your saves for any given system will be synced every time you run a game for that system.

 ## How it works

-rpie-preservatives works by comparing the modification timestamps of all your save files when a game is launched and whene it is closed.
-If there is a difference, it creates the `.tar.gz` file with the modified timestamp data removed.
-It then uses rclone to upload to your cloud storage.
-Rclone performs a hash check before uploading to ensure the files are different.
-If the files are the same, then no upload will occur.

-Currently, the scripts handles backing up any cores that store their saves in `.srm` files.
-It also supports the following cores that do not store saves in `.srm` files.
+rpie-preservatives works by processing your es_systems config file to find files that are rom files in your system.
+It then syncs to rclone excluding the files with extensions it found in es_systems.cfg.
+It also has a few other files it specifically excludes.
+You can see them in the list below.

+When you run a game through emulationstation, it calls runcommand with a system argument, which in turn calls rpie-preservatives. rpie-preservatives will first sync saved games from the remote to your local file system before launching the game.
+Once you quit the game, it will then sync any changed files back up to the remote storage.
+This allows you to run retropie on multiple devices and keep your progress synced across those devices.

+### excluded files

+- save state files
+  - .state
+  - .oops
+  - .0\*
+- scraped info
+  - media/\*\*
+  - .xml
+- translation patch files
+  - .ips
+  - .ups
+  - .bps
+- emulator specific files
+  - mame\*/\*\*
+  - \*\*sd.raw
-- ppsspp
+  - Mupen64plus/\*\*
-- lr-dolphin (gamecube and wii.
-Saves backed up separately for each system).
-- reicast
+- others
-- flycast (May not work with per-game save option enabled.
-I just found out about the option and haven't discovered how it works yet.
-Hopefully it just uses .srm files in the roms directory like most lr- cores).
+  - .chd (If you're using chd, you also are probably using .m3u files, so .chd is missing from es_systems.cfg on purpose.
+If you aren't using .m3u with .chd, you really should be);

+If your system does not match these, either update your file system to match this, or modify the scripts to exclude files differently as needed.
+It's probably easier to modify your file system unless you have programming experience.
+Even then, if you want to update to later versions of the script, having a matching filesystem will make things easier.
+I use Skraper beta to scrape with, and this is the default output for scraped data.
+It's a fantastic skraper.
+Check it out if you haven't used it yet at [https://www.skraper.net](https://www.skraper.net)

 ## FAQ

 - What if I already utilize runcommand for other things?

-That's fine.
+  - That's fine.
 The commands in the installer only add a command to run these scripts as part of the runcommand scripts.
 It will not replace anything else in the scripts.

 - What if I have poor internet?
 Can I perform this once a day or once a week instead?

-In this case, you really only need the `-onend.sh` script.
+  - In this case, you really only need the `-onend.sh` script.
 Download it to wherever you like.
 Then, you can setup a cronjob to backup as frequently as you need.
-Be sure to pass in a system variable that corresponsd to the system you want backed up.
-i.e. `psp` or `gc` or `snes` for example.
+If you call it without any arguments, it will backup all saves for all systems.
+Here is an example cron config that will upload saves daily at midnight. `0 0 * * * /opt/retropie/configs/all/rpie-preservatives-onend.sh`